 - actions that you’d like attendees to take

 Smart Insights gives some useful data on B2B webinar benchmarks.
 For example, you can see that most B2B webinars have less than 100 viewers.
-There is also usually a big difference between the number that
+There is also usually a big difference between the number that register and the number that show up.
+An average is somewhere around 36% of registrants actually attending.
+Looking at this sort of data can help you to understand what a “realistic” goal for both registrations and attendance.

 What does this have to do with drawing in an audience?
 Having defined goals helps to ensure you’re steering your overall presentation in the right direction.